◆ At a Glance

 Basic analog work -- audio circuits, op-amp configurations, filter design below 70 MHz -- is handled without issues.
 The 1.25 GSa/s sample rate provides excellent waveform quality at these frequencies, and the automatic measurements give you accurate frequency, amplitude, and timing data.

 Where the DHO804 falls short is anything requiring more bandwidth or CAN/LIN support.
 SPI at higher clock speeds, faster microcontroller debugging, RF work, and automotive embedded development all push beyond what the DHO804 can do.
-For these applications, the DHO924S's additional $10 buys you into a much wider capability envelope.
+For these applications, the DHO924S is the premium step up, while the SDS1104X-U is the lower-cost CAN/LIN alternative.

 The Rigol DS1054Z at $349 is the alternative for budget-conscious buyers who want maximum community support.
-It offers 50 MHz bandwidth (comparable to the DHO804's 70 MHz), 4 channels, 12 Mpt memory, and a massive ecosystem of tutorials, hacks, and forum answers.
-It lacks the touchscreen and modern interface, but the bandwidth hack to 100 MHz actually gives it more useful bandwidth than the DHO804 -- though the experience of using it is less polished.
+It offers 50 MHz bandwidth, 4 channels, 12 Mpt memory, and a massive ecosystem of tutorials, hacks, and forum answers.
+It lacks the touchscreen and modern interface, but the bandwidth hack to 100 MHz and the decade-deep community make it the safest learning pick.

 The Siglent SDS1104X-U at $419 offers 100 MHz bandwidth with CAN/LIN decoding at a lower price than the DHO804.
 The trade-offs are a non-touch TFT display and a less intuitive interface.
-If you need CAN decoding and want to save money over the DHO924S, the SDS1104X-U is worth considering over the DHO804.
+If automotive protocol decoding matters, the Siglent is worth considering over the DHO804.

 Our Verdict